TheQuerySmith/engage-coach/README.md

  - [ ] Add cslx to steps for conditional formatting?
  - [ ] Refresh survey pages (see PageRefresh.tsx) to update survey status
  - [ ] Limit Participant lists to 10 per page with pagination
+ - [ ] User can upload a profile picture, bio, and links (social media, personal website, etc.)
+ - [ ] Create linked instructors in a community page

 ### Bug Fixes